Refinitiv/Real-Time-SDK/Java/README.md

 RTSDK Java supports connectivity to the following platforms:

-- Refinitiv Real-Time Distribution System (RSSL/RWF connections): ADS version 2.6 and higher, ADH version 2.6 and higher.
+- Refinitiv Real-Time Distribution System (RSSL/RWF connections): ADS/ADH all supported versions
-- Refinitiv Real-Time: Refinitiv Real-Time Deployed, Refinitiv Real-Time Hosted, Refinitiv Real-Time - Optimized, Refinitiv Direct Feed
+- Refinitiv Real-Time: Refinitiv Real-Time Deployed
+- Refinitiv Real-Time Hosted
+- Refinitiv Real-Time - Optimized (RTO)
+- Refinitiv Direct Feed

 NOTE: Connectivity to RDF-Direct is supported for Level 1 and Level 2 data.

 This release has been tested with the following:

-- ADS 3.7.0
+- ADS 3.7.1
-- ADH 3.7.0
+- ADH 3.7.1
 - DACS 7.8

 # Documentation